 Your carrots need water when the top inch (2.5 cm) of the soil starts to dry out.
 In most areas, you’ll need to provide 1 gallon (3.8 liters) of water per square foot two times per week.
 Water more often when temperatures rose higher than 85°F (29°C).
 Decrease your watering sessions on rainy weeks.

-- Water your carrots whenever the soil starts to dry out.
+- Water your carrots whenever the soil starts to dry out, especially in hotter weather.

 - You’ll usually need to water your carrots two times per week.